kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

 No kubelet-initiated pod eviction is implemented in the first implementation phase.

-A feature gate QoSResources enables kubelet to update the QoS-class resources in NodeStatus and handle QoS-class resource requests in the PodSpec.
+A feature gate QOSResources enables kubelet to update the QoS-class resources in NodeStatus and handle QoS-class resource requests in the PodSpec.

 ### API server

-Input validation of QoS-class resource names and class names, very similar to labels is implemented: keys (`QoSResourceName`) and values must be non-empty, less than 64 characters long, must start and end with an alphanumeric character and may contain only alphanumeric characters, dashes, underscores or dots (`-`, `_` or `.`).
+Input validation of QoS-class resource names and class names, very similar to labels is implemented: keys (`QOSResourceName`) and values must be non-empty, less than 64 characters long, must start and end with an alphanumeric character and may contain only alphanumeric characters, dashes, underscores or dots (`-`, `_` or `.`).
 Also similar to labels, a namespace prefix (FQDN subdomain separated